corda/corda-logic-app-adapter/readme.md

 The workbench format uses numbers to denote some unique properties (i.e. `contractId`, `transactionId`).
 This assumes enumerability of attributes.
 Since the adapter is not designed to maintain state, these numeric attributes are directly derived from the underlying data.
-This means that numbers can get very large (e.g. 128 bit Integers for UUID data).
+This means that numbers can get very large, exceeding the ‘interoperability’ range outlined in RFC 7159.